 - Add beef to hot pot, letting it sear on one side to a dark brown color, do not move it around in the pot

-- When browned, flip the beef with tongs to brown the other side an add onion to start sauteing around the beef
+- When browned, flip the beef with tongs to brown the other side and add onion to start sauteing around the beef

-- When the second side is browned, add the beef stock and stir
+- When the second side is browned and the onions soft, add the beef stock and stir

-- Transfer the entire pot to the oven, covered, and cook for 7 to 8 hours, stirring and flipping the roast about every hour or so (Note:if you want your roast done faster, use convection bake instead of bake, or you can increase the temperature…every oven is different and the exact size of the roast makes a difference too, just make sure to check on it as it nears the end to make sure you don’t run out of liquid and burn the roast)
+- Transfer the entire pot to the oven, covered, and cook for about 8 hours, stirring and flipping the roast once or twice during the day (Note: make sure to check on the roast in the last 1 or 2 hours to make sure you don’t run out of liquid and burn the it)

 Preparation time: 20 minute(s)